- Download our Moving to Ottawa Guide (PDF)

-Religious schools in Ottawa often have more reasonable tuition fees than private schools, while those that fall within the public domain are free.
-The standard of teaching is fairly high and discipline is generally seen to be better than at public schools.
+Tuition fees at faith-based schools in Ottawa are often more reasonable than at private schools, while those that fall within the public system are free.
+The standard of teaching is fairly high, and student discipline is considered much better than at public schools.
 While religious schools follow the national curriculum, they integrate an element of their religious values into the teaching.

 International schools in Ottawa

 Despite the city’s substantial expat population, Ottawa only has a handful of international schools, with most following the International Baccalaureate (IB) curriculum.

 Students are usually expected to write entrance exams and attend an interview.
 Expats should start the application process as soon as possible, as there are relatively long waiting lists.
 Fees at international schools in Ottawa can be exorbitant.

-In Ottawa, as in other parts of Canada, there is the option to send children to a bilingual school.
+There is also the option to send children to a bilingual school.
 Bilingual schools are not international schools in the traditional sense.
 They generally follow the province’s prescribed curriculum, but offer lessons in French and English, allowing children to become fluent in both languages.